 Corn

-One of the most awaited summer delights are sweet corns.
-Though it is available all year round, the peak season lasts from May through September.
 Look for bright green, fitted husks and golden brown silk.
-You can refrigerate fresh corn in a plastic bag for no more than one or two days.
+You can refrigerate fresh corn in a plastic bag for up to one or two days.

 Recipes: